 I got the good opportunity to paint the portrait of Thiru.
 T.K.
 Shanmugam, the great Dramatist and the noted actor Kamal Hassan's Guru on the occasion of his 75th Birth Day in 1986.
 I receive the memento from Kamal Hassan.
 Kalaivanan, son of T.K.Shanmugam is standing in between us.
 The portrait received high praises from one and all.
 The function was telecast in TV.
 Also, the portrait is shown at the beginning of the movie 'Avvai Shanmuki' as a mark of respect to Kamal's Guru.
 The frame was changed, later.
 You can view the portrait in a video by clicking the following link:

 This happened in 1997.
 I painted the portrait and was unveiled by A.C,Muthiah.
 This is one of my finest portraits.
 I'm particularly happy that the function was attended by 'Bharat Ratna' M.S.
 Subbulakshmi and the event took place at the prestigious Music Academy .
 In western countries they won't miss out the name of the artist when such news and photos published.
 Moreover,the artist will be invited for Unveiling ceremony as a mark of respect for the creator.
 Still we have to learn some thing more from them before saying ''India is one of the developed countries''.
 Of course, It will take some time.

-One of the Best Days in My Life
+Best Day in My Life

 2007 LETTER FROM GOVERNOR